iszczesniak/cpp/memory/index.md

 The *call convention* are the technical details on how exactly a function is called, which depend on the platform (the system architecture, the operating system, and the compiler).
-C++ does not specify a call convention, but some C++ functionality (like the constructor elision) follows from a typical call convention.
+C++ does not specify a call convention (that's the operating system business), but some C++ functionality (like the constructor elision) depends on a call convention.

 A regular C++ programmer doesn't have to know such details, but mentioning them is worthwhile to understand that C++ is a part of computer systems that evolve.
-In that evolotion, C++ must be binary compatible with C (so that C++ can call C functions), where new C++ functionality can be implemented on supported platforms.
+In that evolotion, C++ must be binary compatible with C (so that C++ can call C functions, most notably of the operating system), yet capable to implement new C++ functionality (like the constructor elision).

 There are many call conventions that depend mostly on the processor capabilities.
 Typically, a call convention requires that the caller